Find Your Calling as a Ministry Major

 A ministry major is ideal for anyone who feels passionately about living a life dedicated to service in the name of God.
-As a ministry studies major, you’ll not only feel the joy that comes from living your faith, but will also have the rare satisfaction of experiencing your professional and spiritual lives overlap.
+As a ministry studies major, you’ll not only feel the joy that comes from living your faith and nurturing it in others, but will also have the rare satisfaction of experiencing your professional and spiritual lives overlap.

 Contrary to what some people might think, an education in ministry studies isn’t purely philosophical in nature.
 While it’s true that a ministry studies degree will involve a lot of theology (that is, the study of religious beliefs, practices, and the nature of God), your studies will also be grounded in the practical application of these concepts, including religious leadership and communication.
-Your courses might cover subjects such as Christian theology, Biblical history and interpretation, Christian ethics, evangelism, pastoral care and counseling, and more.
 It’s also not unusual for some ministry studies programs to offer (or even require) fieldwork, such as internships or mission trips.

-A ministry studies major will not only bring you closer to God, but also equip you with the tools and techniques to spread the teaching of Jesus and serve others through your career, whether that’s in the church or outside of it.
-Ultimately, the purpose of studying ministry in an academic context is to prepare you to become a steward of the Christian church and faith in your community and the larger world.
+A ministry studies major will not only strengthen your commitment to your faith, but also equip you with the tools and techniques you need to teach the word of God and serve others through your career, whether that’s in the church or outside of it.
+Ultimately, the purpose of studying ministry in an academic context is to prepare you to become a steward of the Christian faith in your community and the larger world.

 Careers in Ministry